 Vineyards: 100% Grand Cru | Pinot Noir: Aÿ | Chardonnay: Avize, Le Mesnil-sur-Oger

-Grape Varieties: 55% Pinot Noir, 45% Chardonnay
+Grape Varieties: 55% Pinot Noir & 45% Chardonnay

-Ageing: 7 years on the lees
+Lees Ageing: 7 years

 Disgorged: 2020